 5.1 CI shall pay Tax and shall procure the due payment of Tax by any Subcontractor.

-5.2 If the activities in performance of any Order are carried out in the UK Continental Shelf and the UK Territorial Waters, the Supplier shall use reasonable endeavours to obtain an exemption certificate pursuant to paragraph 3 of Schedule 7 of the Taxation (International and Other Provisions) Act 2010.
+5.2 If the activities in performance of any Order are carried out in the UK Continental Shelf and the UK Territorial Waters, CI shall use reasonable endeavours to obtain an exemption certificate pursuant to paragraph 3 of Schedule 7 of the Taxation (International and Other Provisions) Act 2010.

-5.3 CI shall indemnify the Customer for any payments of Tax made by the Customer which are lawfully assessable on CI or any Subcontractor as appropriate.
+5.3 CI shall indemnify the Customer for any payments of Tax made by the Customer which are lawfully assessable on CI or any Subcontractor (as applicable).

-5.4 To the extent that payments to be made under any Order attract Value Added Tax (or any equivalent tax or charge), the proper amount of such Value Added Tax shall be shown as a separate item on the invoices issued by the Supplier.
-Value Added Tax shall be added to the Order price as appropriate.
+5.4 To the extent that payments to be made under an Order attract Value Added Tax (or any equivalent tax or charge), the proper amount of such Value Added Tax shall be shown as a separate item on the invoices issued by CI.
+Value Added Tax shall be added to the net Order price as appropriate.

 6 INDEPENDENT CONTRACTOR

-6.1 CI shall perform its obligations under any Order as an independent contractor and not as an employee or agent of the Customer.
+CI shall perform its obligations under an Order as an independent contractor and not as an employee or agent of the Customer.
 CI shall maintain complete control over its employees and Subcontractors.

-7.1 Subject to Clause 8, the Customer shall be responsible for and shall save, indemnify, defend and hold harmless the CI Group from and against all Claims, losses, damages, costs (including legal costs), expenses and liabilities in respect of:
+7.1 Subject to Clause 8, the Customer shall be responsible for and shall save, indemnify, defend and hold harmless the CI Group from and against all Claims in respect of: